 Nguyen Thanh Thai, general director of Phu My Bridge BOT Joint Stock Company, said the construction used the most modern technology in the world.

-In related news, the management of the East - West Highway project in the city said the Cha Va Bridge connecting districts 8 and 5 would partially open to traffic in the next three weeks.
+In related news, the management of the East - West Highway project in the city said the Cha Va Bridge connecting Districts 8 and 5 would partially open to traffic on May 19.
 Vehicles can go in one direction from District 8 to 5.

 The partial opening is due to some technical problems but it would help ease traffic going from District 8 to 5, Vuong Hoang Thanh, deputy head of the management board, said.